Introduction

 What is the difference between a WBS and a project schedule?

-A WBS breaks down project scope into deliverables, while a project schedule adds timelines and dependencies to these components.
+A WBS focuses on breaking down the project scope into manageable deliverables or components, while a project schedule builds on the WBS structure by adding timelines and dependencies to the project elements.

 How detailed should a WBS be?

-A WBS should be detailed enough to allow for accurate estimation and assignment, typically following the 8/80 rule for work packages.
+A WBS should be detailed enough to allow for accurate estimation and assignment of resources, often adhering to the 8/80 rule for work packages, which suggests that work packages should be small enough to be managed but large enough to be meaningful.

 Can WBS be used for small projects?